What Are the Phases of a Tender Process on AggregateEU?

 2. Demand Evaluation: after all demands are collected, they will be thoroughly analyzed to identify potential abuses of the process and remove them from demand aggregation.

 3. Demand Review: once the analysis is concluded, a Demand Aggregation Info Sheet will be published.
 In short-term tenders, the total demand of all buyers will be aggregated for each location and calendar month.
-In mid-term tenders, the demand will not be aggregated and, instead, the demand from each buyer will be published as a separate, pseudonymous tender.
 You can then evaluate whether you want to proceed to the tendering and matching phases or decline to do so.
+In contrast, the demand will not be aggregated in mid-term tenders.
+Instead, the demand from each buyer will be published as a separate, pseudonymous tender.
+Consequently, no info sheet will be published for mid-term tenders.
+So, in such tenders, though you will not be able to decline to participate based info sheet, you may still withdraw from the process at any point.

 4. Offer Submission: based on the aggregated demand, tenders will be created and published to buyers and sellers.
 Sellers can then submit supply offers with their indicative prices at different locations.
 However, a company cannot act as a buyer and a seller in the same tender.